kw7oe/kw7oe.github.io/content/posts/writing-postgresql-extension-in-rust-with-pgx.md

 (1 row)
 ```

-With `pgx`, writing a PostgreSQL custom function is really like writing your day to day Rust
+With `pgrx`, writing a PostgreSQL custom function is really like writing your day to day Rust
 function.

 The `to_title` function is too simple to write, let's try something slightly